Red-tagging in the Philippines: Journalists

+Teachers and students

+According to the Alliance of Concerned Teachers (ACT), there have been 37 incidents of red-tagging and terrorist-tagging of teachers from 2018 to January 2023.
+In April 2023, ACT filed a complaint before the International Labour Organization against Vice President Sara Duterte and the NTF-ELCAC for allegedly red-tagging teachers.
+The Philippine Commission on Human Rights advised Sara Duterte and other government officials to refrain from red-tagging teachers, students, and activists.
+The commission also launched an investigation into allegations of red-tagging of teachers committed by the Philippine National Police and National Intelligence Coordinating Agency.

+In October 2018, Commission on Human Rights stated that the AFP "endangers students" through its "blanket act of red-tagging" when the AFP released an unverified list of schools it alleged were part of the supposed "Red October" plot to oust President Duterte.

 Writers and authors

 On August 11, 2020, private Filipino citizen Jefferson Lodia Badong accused novelist and Duterte-critic Lualhati Bautista of being a member of the New People's Army (NPA), an allegation that endangered Bautista's personal safety.
 Bautista posted a screenshot of the comment on her Facebook wall.
 The post trended and commenters admonished Badong for harassing Bautista and red-tagging, an act that endangers its target and is used to curtail free speech.
 Badong wrote a public apology and made his account private.
 Badong later deleted the apology minutes after posting it.
 In another post, Bautista threatened to sue Badong for cyberlibel along with a screenshot of his profile.
 Bautista later said that she will not be proceeding with the case as Badong has sent her a private apology, which Bautista posted.
 In the aftermath, Badong deactivated his account after he was continually shamed by supporters and friends of Bautista.